Kayla Santosuosso: Political career

 Santosuosso worked as campaign manager on Khader El-Yateem's campaign for New York City Council in 2017.
 In the election, she alleged that Bill de Blasio and Emma Wolfe had whippped labor unions to endorse his opponent and eventual primary winner, Justin Brannan.
 She went on to work as deputy chief of staff to Brannan, then as an attorney for the New York City Law Department, and returned to work in Brannan's office as chief counsel.
 She is currently president of the Bay Ridge Democrats political club.

 New York City Council

 In November 2024, she announced her campaign to succeed Brannan— who ran for Comptroller— in 2025.
 She was endorsed by him and state senator Andrew Gounardes.
-She defeated Fedir Usmanov in the Democratic primary with 81.1% of the vote and will face Republican George Sarantopoulous in the general election.
+She defeated Fedir Usmanov in the Democratic primary with 81.1% of the vote and faced Republican George Sarantopoulous in the general election.
 She criticized the New York City Board of Elections for certifying the Republican primary election after findings of at least 22 instances of voter fraud were announced in the race between Sarantopoulous and his rival, Richie Barsamian.
 She defeated Sarantopoulous in the general election with 59.3% of the vote.

 Personal life

-Santosuosso moved to Bay Ridge, Brooklyn, in 2013 and lives there with her husband, Christopher Ghiorzi; they run Lock Yard, a bar, together.
+Santosuosso moved to Bay Ridge, Brooklyn, in 2013 and lives there with her husband, Christopher Ghiorzi; they ran Lock Yard, a bar, together.

 Although of Italian-American heritage, Santosuosso speaks Arabic and is involved in South Brooklyn's sizeable Arab American community.